SAFE-Stack/docs/docs/template-safe-commands.md

-The SAFE Stack no longer relies on FAKE to run the app.
+The SAFE Stack now runs FAKE using a console app rather than a script.

 ## **"Run"**
 ```powershell